Nuno-Jesus/Make-A-Make/README.md

 	hello.o: hello.c
 		clang -c hello.c

 Ok!
 Given the current knowledge you acquired so far, you are ready to create your first simple Makefile.
-It will VERY simple, but functional!
+It will **VERY** simple, but functional!
 Let's assemble a Makefile that compiles our initial project all together.

-## <a name="index-5">The first Makefile</a>
+## <a name="index-5">Your first Makefile</a>

+Remember our project structure:

+		├── hello.c
+		├── main.c
+		└── Makefile

+Here's a simple Makefile:

+	hello.o: hello.c
+		cc -c hello.c

+	main: hello.o
+		cc main.c hello.c hello.o

+How can we prove its working?
+Let's try to execute it.
+On a terminal you can run:

+	make target_name

+where `target_name` should be substituted by the name of the target you want to build.
+But let's forget about that and run only:

+	make

+You should see this message printed on the terminal:

+	cc -c hello.c

+And the `hello.o` file was created:

+	├── hello.c
+	├── hello.o
+	├── main.c
+	└── Makefile

+That means the `hello.o` rule was called.
+But it's not really that useful since our main file wasn't compiled.
+A good compilation would result in the main rule to be called and compile both `hello.c` and `main.c`.
+This is because by default
+, when no target name is specified after the make command, the first rule from top to bottom is executed.

+After reading this, you switch the order of the rules and you `make` again.
+This is the new output:

+	cc -c hello.c
+	cc main.c hello.o

+This is great!
+The compilation worked out and finally we can execute our program and print "Hello World!"!

+But what if create 10 more files?
+Do I need to create 10 more rules?
+The answer is no.

+## <a name="index-4">Implicit rules</a>

 <!--

 ## <a name="index-4">Implicit rules</a>